Morning Workshops |

 Bring 1 - 3 nice quality treasures from home (i.e. books, DVDs, kitchen items, plants, home decor), a typed description of a service to be provided (i.e. dinner for a group, music or craft lessons, professional service), home-baked goods or preserves.
 Please do not bring sized clothing.

 Place your items on the "Donations" table when you arrive.
 If you wish to set a minimum bid, please attach that information to your item.
 If your item does not sell, you have first dibs to take it back.
-Any other items that have not sold will be donated to charity (Miriam Shop, Goodwill).
+Any other items that have not sold will be donated to charity (St. Vincent de Paul, Goodwill).
 Tax receipts are available on request.

 Location: Wilson Lodge